The Power Of Vulnerability

 Notice how Brown shows up on the stage—easy, funny, endearingly self-deprecating, comfortable, supple, clear, like a mountain stream, one with us.
 This is a leader—one who inspires and moves us.
 Get that a great speech can’t be made by words alone—the speaker must be the words spoken.
 Her ability to do this is masterful.
 For those of you wanting to become leaders in your community, church, or business—understand that to be your words requires that you do your work.
 You must be comfortable in your skin, authentic, and present.
 Leadership, unlike management, requires personal development.

-How do we put rubber to the road?
+How do we put rubber on the road?

 Tough questions and no easy answers.
 I have found, after working with scores of people over many years, that nothing can happen until a person has grappled with who they are for themselves.
 That you can not become a leader, a loving wife/husband, engaged parent, or dear friend on top of a belief that you are not worthy, not good enough, not loveable, or “not” whatever.
 As Brown says, the only difference between those who are deeply connected and those who are not is the belief that they are worthy of love and belonging.